-2. Grants - operating:
+2 Grants - operating

-Grants - operating were \$3.214m higher than budget mainly reflecting \$2.495m of the 2020/21 Financial Assistance Grant being provided early, in May 2020, by Victoria Grants Commission, and an additional \$0.636m funding received for Home and Community Services.
+Grants - operating were \$4.318 million higher than budget mainly reflecting \$2.410 million of the 2019/20 Financial Assistance Grant being provided in June 2019 by Victoria Grants Commission.
+Health and Family Services also received a \$1.173 million increase in childcare subsidies, which are largely offset by a reduction in childcare user fees.